shejz/IEEE-CIS-Fraud-Detection/README.md

 - Top features containing missing values.
 - Replace NaN with a value smaller than the minimum feature value (such as -999) which is very fast and model can still find some pattern instead of losing information by dropping them.

+**Label Encoding**
+- Convert string, category, object type variables to integers type.

+**Outlier Removal**
+- Replace values with very low occurrence frequency with -9999 etc. (different from the value used for NaN replacement)

 ## Model
 **Model**